Support for Bilingual and Ethnic Minority Pupils

 The law requires Headteachers to report any obvious or suspected cases of child abuse.
 This includes non-accidental injury, physical neglect, emotional abuse and sexual abuse.
 These procedures are intended to protect children at risk.
 The Headteacher/Designated Safeguarding Lead has to carry out this delicate responsibility.
 We hope that parents accept that any actions taken are done so in the best interest of the child.
 This applies whether any reported case proves to be founded or unfounded.

 We can assure you that all actions are in the strictest confidence and will follow the procedures required by the 1989 Children Act.

 Children who demonstrate a higher ability than that expected of their age group, or a particular talent, are quickly identified by staff through observation and assessment.
 Once identified these pupils are provided with learning opportunities that are tailored to their needs in order to develop and extend their abilities further and to enable then to reach their full potential.

 All our staff are highly skilled professionals committed to delivering the best possible learning experience for our pupils.
-The school has three phase/curriculum teams, each led by a member of our Senior Leadership Team.
-Each team is responsible for a number of subjects/curriculum areas and ensures that each is correctly resourced, planned for and taught across the school.
+The school has three curriculum teams, each led by senior member of staff.
+Each team is responsible for a number of curriculum areas and ensures that each is correctly resourced, planned for and taught across the school.
 All our staff have access to high quality in-service training in order that they can continue to extend and develop their professional expertise.

 Transfer to Secondary School

-At the end of their Y5 year, most pupils transfer to King Ecgberts Secondary school.
+At the end of their Y6 year, pupils transfer to a variety of secondary schools in Sheffield.
 At the end of your child’s Y5 year, you will receive an application form from the LEA.
 You are entitled to express up to 3 preference schools.
 Your child will have highest priority for the catchment school closest to your home address.
 You must indicate 3 preference schools!